DIN-Foundation/bcs-ntnu-2021/project-plan.md

 We have planned 2 weekly meetings, 1 with supervisor and 1 with client and domain experts.

-- Client and Domain experts meeting: Tuesdays @ 12:30
+**Agenda for domain experts meeting: Tuesdays @ 12:30**

+Walk the Kanban-board backwards, from left to right:

+- Present completed tasks the last week, if any.
+- Discuss in-review tasks.
+- Discuss in-progress tasks.
+- Discuss todo tasks.
+- Discuss backlog, if there is any time left.

+If we are short on time, focus on the most important tasks first.

-- Academic supervisor meeting: Tuesdays @ 13:00
+**Academic supervisor meeting: Tuesdays @ 13:00**

+- Discuss updates to execution plan, if any, and explain why the update was necessary.
+- Discuss the progress on the report.

 Participants of these meetings have received invites by email, to make it easy to add the scheduled meetings to their respective calendars.